mhsefidgar/Cpp/dataStorageCpp.md

 These additional data storage concepts in C++ expand your understanding of pointers, constant variables, operator usage, and type casting.
 They offer more flexibility and control over how data is stored, accessed, and manipulated in your programs.

-23. Smart Pointers: Smart pointers are objects that act like pointers but provide automatic memory management.
+23.  **Smart Pointers**: Smart pointers are objects that act like pointers but provide automatic memory management.
 They help avoid memory leaks and deallocation errors.
 C++ provides three types of smart pointers: `std::unique_ptr`, `std::shared_ptr`, and `std::weak_ptr`.
 Here's an example:

 ```